Linkedin

 Freshwater intensity

 The freshwater withdrawal intensity for the processes with the highest demand (refining and production) during the last 5 years is presented in the following chart.
-Compared to the previous year, there was a decrease of 32% in the intensity of the upstream segment and 2% for the downstream segment.
+Compared to the previous year, the freshwater withdrawal intensity per refined barrel was reduced to 1,27 Bbl water/Bbl oil (-7% compared to 2022) due to the increase in water recirculation, while in the Upstream segment, the freshwater withdrawal intensity remained stable at 0,3 Bbl water /Bbl oil.

 Water reuse

 Ecopetrol is committed to reuse water as a strategy to reduce freshwater withdrawals and discharges.
-During 2022, 131.5 million m3 of water were reused equivalent to 77.5% of the total required to operate, which means that Ecopetrol avoided the withdrawal and/or discharge of this volume.
-This figure represents an increase of 18% compared to 2021.Water reuse
+During 2023, 152,8 million m3 of water were reused equivalent to 79% of the total required to operate, which means that Ecopetrol avoided the withdrawal and/or discharge of this volume.
+This figure represents an increase of 16% compared to 2022.

 • Industrial water reuse

-In 2022, Ecopetrol reused and recirculated 16.9 million m3 of effluents resulting from the use of withdrawn water.
-The percentage of reuse, calculated as the relationship between the volume of reused-recirculated water and the total volume withdrawn was 44%, showing an increase of 2 percentual points with respect to 2021, due to an increase in reuse at the Barrancabermeja Refinery.
-In drilling activities, domestic and industrial wastewater is treated by tertiary treatments (reverse osmosis and demineralization) and then reused in the production of drilling mud, equipment washing, cooling water for pumps and other industrial uses.
+In 2023, Ecopetrol reused and recirculated 19 million m3 of effluents resulting from the use of withdrawn water.
+The percentage of reuse, calculated as the relationship between the volume of reused-recirculated water and the total volume withdrawn was 46%, showing an increase of 2 percentual points concerning 2022, due to the identification and implementation of new recirculation initiatives, increasing reuse in the Downstream segment.
+In drilling activities, domestic and industrial wastewater is treated by tertiary treatments (reverse osmosis and demineralization) and then reused in the production of drilling mud, equipment washing, cooling water for pumps, and other industrial uses.

 • Produced water reuse

-In the Upstream processes, 114.6 million m3 of produced water were reused, which represents an increase of 21% compared to 2021, mainly caused by better performance in the reinjection for oil recovery in the Castilla, Apiay, Suria and Chichimene oil fields, the start of the reinjection plants in Casabe and Llanito oil fields, and the start of the pressure sustaining pilot in Rubiales.
-The percentage of produced water reuse, calculated as the ratio between the volume of reused produced water and the total produced water generated, was 27%, 3 percentage points higher than 2021.
+In the Upstream processes, 133,8 million m3 of produced water were reused, which represents an increase of 17% compared to 2022, mainly caused by better performance in the reinjection of production water for recovery and/or pressure maintenance in the Rubiales, Castilla, Chichimene, and Apiay assets.
+The percentage of produced water reuse, calculated as the ratio between the volume of reused produced water and the total produced water generated, was 29%, 2 percentage points higher than in 2022.

-The largest volumes of produced water reuse are concentrated in reinjection activities to maintain reservoir pressure or increase hydrocarbon production (114.3 million m3), and in a lesser extent (0.26 million m3), in the preparation of drilling mud, well maintenance, fire-fighting systems, equipment cooling, power generation (Termosuria), among others.
+The largest volumes of produced water reuse are concentrated in reinjection activities to maintain reservoir pressure or increase hydrocarbon production (133,5 million m3), and to a lesser extent (0,28 million m3), in the preparation of drilling mud, well maintenance, fire-fighting systems, equipment cooling, power generation (Termosuria), among others.

 Effluent management